Mofarrell1967/classic-sounds-music/README.md

 **Content**

+Content for the products are from https://www.gear4music.ie/ and were modified for use in the project.
+Theme design was sourced and influenced by https://themes.getbootstrap.com/

+**Acknowledgement**

-The tutors, mentors and support staff at Code Institute
+The tutors, mentors and support staff at Code Institute.

+Special thanks to;
+Tutor Stephen Moody for his constant education and support.
+Mentor Maranatha Ilesanmi for his guidance and advice throughout this learning experience.
+Fellow student Paul Dardis for assistance on the Pagination code.

 **Disclaimer**